Models Know Their Shortcuts: Deployment-Time Shortcut Mitigation: Models Encode a Recoverable Signal of Their Shortcuts

-We further show that these shortcut reliances can be pinpointed using the model's internal attribution.
-We define ``important tokens'' as the top-$10$ tokens with the highest saliency scores for a given sample, and ``Shortcut Token Recall'' as the fraction of samples with a shortcut token appearing among the important tokens.
-As shown in Figure~\ref{fig: important_strength}, Shortcut Token Recall increases with the strength of the spurious correlation ($P(y=1 | \text{``book''} \in x)$)s.
+In fact, these shortcut reliances can be pinpointed using the model's internal attribution.
+We define ``important tokens'' as the tokens with the highest saliency scores for a given sample, and ``Shortcut Token Recall'' as the fraction of samples with a shortcut token appearing among the important tokens.
+As shown in Figure~\ref{fig: important_strength}, Shortcut Token Recall increases with the strength of the spurious correlation, reaching above $90\%$ under strong spurious correlations ($P(y=1 | \text{``book''} \in x)>97.5\%$) using only the top-$10$ important tokens.
 Figure~\ref{fig: important_misclassification} further shows that the resulting performance degradation is primarily driven by samples where the shortcut appears among the important tokens.

-Sections~\ref{sec:analysis} and~\ref{sec:tokens in important tokens} validate two key premises: models readily learn spurious token-label correlations, and gradient-based attribution reliably localizes the responsible shortcut tokens.
-Building on these findings, we now present evaluation results for \textsc{Shortcut Guardrail}, which mitigates the effect of these shortcut tokens at deployment time.